singh-madhur/IV-CLPM_manuscript/README.md

 This is a companion repository for the code used for simulations and analyses in the manuscript:

 Singh, M., Verhulst, B., Vinh, P., Zhou, Y., Castro-de-Araujo, L. F. S., Maes, H. H., Dolan, C. V., and Neale, M. C. (Under Review).
-Integrating Cross-Lagged Panel Models with Instrumental Variables to Extend the Temporal Generalizability of Causal Inference.
+Integrating Cross-Lagged Panel Models with Instrumental Variables to Extend the Temporal Generalizability of Causal Inference. _PsyArXiv_. https://doi.org/10.31234/osf.io/ap3mq

 Abstract: